Marlborough, Wiltshire: Sport

 Marlborough is home to Marlborough Rugby Club, who completed their most successful season in recent history in the 2009–10 South West Division Dorset & Wilts 1 North league, winning all 22 games to secure promotion to the Southern Counties South league.
-Since 2018 the first XV has competed in South West 1 East.
+In 2018, the first XV has competed in South West 1 East and in 2023, they were Regional 2 South East champions, winning promotion to tier 5 for the first time.
 The club has a second XV senior team as well as many junior players.

 Marlborough Town F.C. play their home games at Elcot Lane, to the east of the town, and are members of the Wiltshire League.
 There is a youth football club, Marlborough Youth FC, with over 350 players that play in the North Wiltshire Youth Football League.
 There is a cricket team whose 1st X1 compete in the WEPL Wiltshire Premier Division.

 Marlborough Hockey Club play at Marlborough College.
 A parkrun takes place on Marlborough Common every Saturday.

 Religion

 The town is at the heart of the Church of England Marlborough deanery in the diocese of Salisbury in the province of Canterbury.
 The rural dean has responsibility for the benefices of Marlborough, Ridgeway, Upper Kennet and Whitton which in total comprise 16 parishes.
 Of the town's two Church of England parish churches, St Peter's has been made redundant and converted into an arts centre.
-St Mary's, a Grade I listed building, remains in use for worship.
+St Mary's, a grade I listed building, remains in use for worship.

 The renowned jockey Sir Gordon Richards is buried in the new cemetery on Marlborough Common, the second of two such cemeteries to be opened after the two old churchyards stopped being used for burials.

+Media

+Local TV services are provided by BBC West and ITV West Country, via the Mendip transmitting station and a local relay.
+Radio stations for the area are BBC Radio Wiltshire on 104.9 FM and Heart West on 96.5 FM.
+The local newspaper for the area is the Gazette and Herald.

 Transport

-Although once served by two railway lines (the Great Western Railway and the Midland and South Western Junction Railway) the town no longer has any direct rail access.
+Although once served by two railway stations (on the Great Western Railway and the Midland and South Western Junction Railway), the town no longer has any direct rail access.
 The nearest stations are Pewsey (6.7 miles), Bedwyn (6.9 miles), and Swindon (12.7 miles).

 Marlborough is well connected by road with the A4 from Hungerford to Calne, A346 from Tidworth to Swindon and A345 from Salisbury meeting there.

 The long-distance National Trail, the Wessex Ridgeway, runs from Marlborough to Lyme Regis in Dorset.